nextcloud/documentation/admin_manual/configuration_files/external_storage/google.rst

 Google Drive
 ============

-ownCloud uses OAuth 2.0 to connect to Google Drive.
-This requires configuration through Google to get an app ID and app secret, as ownCloud registers itself as an app.
+Nextcloud uses OAuth 2.0 to connect to Google Drive.
+This requires configuration through Google to get an app ID and app secret, as Nextcloud registers itself as an app.

 All applications that access a Google API must be registered through the